 What are the Objectives?

 The police would not be talking to you if they didn’t have a suspicion that a crime was committed.
 Their goal is to gather what evidence they can so they can arrest you, or obtain a warrant for an arrest.
 You would be surprised at what evidence is necessary to obtain a warrant.
 It’s a far lower standard than what you need for a conviction.

 Officers are also suspicious by nature, and this is no surprise.
 Their work put them in contact with many people who have committed crimes.
 Suspects do lie, so they have to be on guard.
 This is just part of the job, but it also means that officers can jump to conclusions too soon (another trope in cop shows) due to their suspicion.

 The easiest way that the police can close a case is if they can get you to incriminate yourself or someone else.
 There are many tactics that they use to do so, and unfortunately, you’re at a disadvantage.
 Lying to the police is a crime, but they are free to use false or misleading statements (up to a point), to elicit information from you that could lead to a warrant.
-Lawyers are trained to recognize these tricks and can protect you if police start to go too far.
+Los Angeles criminal investigation lawyers are trained to recognize these tricks and can protect you if police start to go too far.